frederic-perez/AmE-dictionary/data/idioms.md

 __the cat is out of the bag__ Some secret or surprise has been revealed or exposed.
 __the cream of the crop__ The best of a particular group.
 __the darkest hour is just before the dawn__
+__the days of wine and roses__ A time, especially in one’s youth or in some bygone era, characterized by success, prosperity, and happiness.
 __the devil is in the detail(s)__ _proverb_ :three: Plans, actions, or situations that seem sound must be carefully examined, because minor details can end up causing major, unforeseen problems. _Double check your code—with software, the devil is in the details._
 __the die was cast__ (the dice were cast)
 __the eleventh hour__ :two: The last possible moment or opportunity.
 Can be hyphenated if used as a modifier before a noun. _I was shocked that they reached an agreement at the eleventh hour after weeks of squabbling._